mjarkk/mini-mail-dev/README.md

 go run .
 # In another terminal tab run:
 npm run dev

+# For sending a few testing mails to the server run
+go run test/test_email.go
 ```

-_The javascript file are hot module reloaded, the go files are not reloaded on changes made to them_
+_The javascript file are hot module reloaded only when going to [localhost:**3001**](http://localhost:3001), the go files are not reloaded on changes made to them_